viamrobotics/docs/docs/how-tos/image-data.md

 ## Use filtering to collect and sync only certain images

-You can use filtering to selectively capture images using a machine learning (ML) model, for example to only capture images with people in them.
+You can use filtering to selectively capture images using a machine learning (ML) model, for example to only capture images with people or specific objects in them.

 Contributors have written several filtering {{< glossary_tooltip term_id="module" text="modules" >}} that you can use to filter image capture.
 The following steps use the [`filtered_camera`](https://github.com/erh/filtered_camera) module: